Environmental, Social and Governance

 - Help foster Sandstorm’s culture of honesty and accountability.

 The Company’s whistleblower policy allows for the anonymous submission of any concerns regarding questionable accounting or auditing matters or violations of the Company’s Code of Business Conduct and Ethics.
 Employees may submit concerns directly to the audit committee using either the whistleblower hotline (a confidential, anonymous and toll-free telephone line available 24 hours a day, 7 days a week) or via mail or email.
 The audit committee reviews and investigates each complaint and takes appropriate corrective actions.
-No complaints were received through the Whistle Blower hotline in 2017.Download the Whistle Blower Policy
+To date, there have been no complaints received through the Whistleblower hotline.

 Sandstorm has implemented committees, policies and programs in keeping with corporate governance best practices.
 An overview of the Company's corporate governance framework is outlined below.